metayeti/YABS.js/README.md

 YABS.js is a lightweight JavaScript build system.

 (  **Currently in development** -- NOT production ready )

 ## Prerequisites

 - [uglify-js](https://www.npmjs.com/package/uglify-js) ( install with "npm -g install uglify-js" )
-- [preprocessor.js](https://www.npmjs.com/package/preprocessor) ( install with "npm -g install preprocessor" ) - only needed if the build leverages the preprocessor
+- [preprocessor.js](https://www.npmjs.com/package/preprocessor) ( install with "npm -g install preprocessor" )

+( The preprocessor package is only needed if the build leverages the preprocessor. )

 ## How it works